 Houseparty: With this app you can call up to 8 people at the same time.
 Houseparty also offers a feature to share your screen and has built in games which you can play with your friends.

-Signal: You can only call with one other person with Signal which is quite a limitation compared to the competition.
-However, if you really need privacy, this app might still be the best option for you.
+Signal: You can video call groups on phone and desktop app.
+Sometimes the video connection is less stable than the likes of Zoom, and you can't send people links to only join the call.
+If you really need privacy, this app might still be the best option for you.
 In addition to the use of end-to-end encryption, this app also collects almost no metadata.
 Where other services do store information about who you are calling, at what time and from what location, this app does not.

 Hosting virtual/hybrid meetings by Blueprints for Change